How to Find a Tax Strategist in 2024

 Here are some considerations:

-1. Check credentials and experience.
+1. Check credentials and experience

-2. Understand their services.
+2. Understand their services

-3. Compare fees.
+3. Compare fees

-4. Discuss communication.
+4. Discuss communication

-1. Check credentials and experience.
+1. Check credentials and experience

-The most important step is verifying credentials and experience.
 Search the IRS Directory of Federal Tax Return Preparers for certified public accountants (CPAs), enrolled agents (EAs), and tax attorneys in your area.
-Compare credentials, years of experience, specializations, and client reviews.
-For complex tax situations, look for a CPA or tax attorney with at least 5–10 years of experience.
+Compare their credentials, years of experience, specializations, and client reviews.
+For complex tax situations, we suggest looking for a CPA or tax attorney with at least 5–10 years of experience.

-2. Understand their services.
+2. Understand their services

 Not all tax professionals offer the same services.
 Tax preparation professionals typically handle filing returns, while tax strategists focus on minimizing your tax liability through income, deduction, and credit planning.
 For investors, tax strategy services are invaluable to minimize tax liabilities.
 Ask candidates about the scope of their services to find one suited to your needs.

-3. Compare fees.
+3. Compare fees

 Fees vary widely depending on credentials, experience, and services.

-CPAs and tax attorneys typically charge $200–550 per hour.
-On average, you can expect to pay between $3,500 and $4,500 to settle tax disputes.
+CPAs and tax attorneys typically charge $200–$550 per hour.
+On average, you can expect to pay between $1,000–$2,500 for penalty abatement and $2,000–$3,500 for a simple IRS audit.
 Those who provide tax strategy services may charge flat fees or hourly rates.

 Compare fees from multiple candidates to determine a fair price range based on your needs before signing an agreement.

-4. Discuss communication.
+4. Discuss communication

 Effective communication is key to a good working relationship with your tax professional.
 Discuss their preferred communication channels and availability to answer questions before and during tax season.
 Look for someone willing to clearly explain what tax strategy is, not just give you a quick answer.
 Strong communicators can save you time and frustration in the long run.